NeurodataWithoutBorders/nwb_hackathons/README.md

 data, the Allen Institute for Brain Science, Lawrence Berkeley National Lab, and Kitware are organizing a development-focused hackathon at the Allen Institute for Brain Science (April 3-6, 2018) and a user-engagement and training hackathon at Lawrence Berkeley National Laboratory (April 25-27).

-## Upcoming Hackathons

-- [Hackathon 4: 2018 April](HCK04_2018_Seattle/README.md) - The 4th Hackathon will be held on **April 3-6, 2018** at the Allen Institue for Brain Science in Seattle.

-- [Hackathon 5: 2018 April](HCK05_2018_Berkeley/README.md) - The 5th Hackathon will be held on **April 25-27, 2018** at the Lawrence Berkeley National Laboratory.

-## Past Hackathons

-- Hackathon 3: 2017 July - The **3rd Hackathon** was held on July 31 to August 1, 2017, Janelia Farm, in Ashburn, Virginia.
-- Hackathon 2: 2015 May - The **2nd Hackathon** was held on May 14-16, 2015, Janelia Farm, in Ashburn, Virginia.
-- [Hackathon 1: 2014 November](http://crcns.org/NWB/hackathon-1) - The **1st Hackathon** was held on November 20-22, 2014, Janelia Farm, in Ashburn, Virginia.

 ---